mtanasiewicz/website-speed-test/Readme.md

 #About
 I have decided to use feature oriented onion architecture.
-Code is divided to use cases in the src folder.
+Code is divided to use cases in the `src/` folder.
 This makes the application scalable and maintainable.
 The application layer uses command-handler pattern to easily separate business logic from controllers.

 ###Benchmark use case:

 ####Benchmarks:
-Benchmark use case is divided into 2 sections - the actual benchmark, in this case 'LoadingTime' and Report.
+Benchmark use case is divided into 2 sections - the actual benchmark, in this case 'LoadingTime', and Report.

 To add new benchmark type, create a new folder for it and make the output model class that implements `App\Benchmark\Domain\Report\Model\Data`.
 This will be further used to create reports.

 ####Reports:
-Reports take `Data interface` and convert it to the Report.
-Reports are divided into sections with `App\Benchmark\Domain\Report\Model\Section`.
+Report converters take models that implement `Data interface` and convert them to the Report.
+Reports are divided into sections with
+`App\Benchmark\Domain\Report\Model\Section`.
 To modify existing report, simply add/remove new sections.

-To create a new Report, add new folder in `App\Benchmark\Domain\Report\Service` with report factory that implements `App\Benchmark\Domain\Report\Service\ReportFactory`.
+To create a new Report, add new folder in `App\Benchmark\Domain\Report\Service` with `ReportFactory` that implements `App\Benchmark\Domain\Report\Service\ReportFactory`.